ranjith-ka/Devops/minikube/nfs/README.md

 1. NFS used as shared storage for development purpose.
 2. HA for NFS not achived in this Research.
 3. Deploy NFS chart and use that Storage as Shared storage across pods.
-4. Pods can do autoprovisioning with VolumeClaim options, check rule-compiler helm chart for details.
+4. Pods can do autoprovisioning with VolumeClaim options.

 ### Values.yaml for NFS server provisioner